Market turbulence or not, North American investors plow into farm tech

 "If you have differentiated technology and can prove to the market that you have yield-enhancing capabilities, you have the potential for very significant growth," said Solow.

-That kind of return has attracted the interest of Bank of Montreal (BMO.TO), which is looking to help companies raise funds prior to any initial public offerings (IPOs) and facilitate mergers and acquisitions.
+That kind of return has attracted the interest of Bank of Montreal, which is looking to help companies raise funds prior to any initial public offerings (IPOs) and facilitate mergers and acquisitions.

 "There are all sorts of new technologies being developed in and around crop nutrients, crop efficiency, seed efficiency," said Greg Pearlman, head of Bank of Montreal's food and consumer group.
 "We think this is a hot area."